yashikaverma8112/Catalog_Hackethon/README.md

 This project is a solution to calculate the constant term \( c \) in a polynomial using a matrix-based method (Gaussian elimination).

 ## Steps to Run
+## Prerequisites
+Node.js - JavaScript runtime for executing the code.
+Download and install Node.js from here.

 1. **Clone the repository**:
    ```bash